Connections between therapeutic empathy and speculative fiction.

-I've recently completed a short counselling course, mostly because I wanted to improve my listening skills (I may do another post about that...) but also because I'm fascinated by what's going on under the bonnet of the therapeutic relationship.
+I've recently completed a short counselling course, mostly because I wanted to improve my listening skills, but also because I'm fascinated by what's going on under the bonnet of the therapeutic relationship.

-One of these core conditions is empathy, meaning that the therapist experiences an empathic understanding of the client's internal world, which helps the client to feel that they are truly seen and known which can enable them to accept the therapist's UPR, and to develop a clearer understanding of their own experiences and build authentic self esteem.
+One of these core conditions is empathy, meaning that the therapist experiences an empathic understanding of the client's internal world, which helps the client to feel that they are truly seen and known.
+This can enable them to develop a clearer understanding of their own experiences and build authentic self esteem.

 Carl Rogers on empathy

 We watched a lecture that Carl Rogers gave in 1974 on the subject of empathy, in which he explained that he had come to view empathy as a process, and not a state.